regen-network/regen-ledger/rfcs/002-baskets-specification.md

   - (>=, <=) a specific date
   - (>=) a relative date (e.g. 3 days ago, 2 years ago)

 After instantiation, basket criteria can be upgraded by the basket creator.
-Other fields (name, exponent, picking & auto retire options) are set at instantiation and cannot be changed later.
+Other fields (name, exponent, picking & auto-retire options) are set at instantiation and cannot be changed later.

 ### Basket Curators & Governance

 The address that creates the basket is referred to as the basket’s curator.

 Basket creation will require a fixed fee, payable in REGEN (similar to the fixed fee for Credit Class creation).
-The funds should go the community spend pool.
+The funds should go to the community spend pool.
 This fixed fee will be an on-chain parameter controlled via network governance.
 In the initial software upgrade proposal the fee should start at 1,000 REGEN.

 Future iterations of the fixed fee functionality could involve reduced fees based on a users staked REGEN, or similar mechanics.